ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

   description: >
     A consciousness-first ontological foundation in which reality is understood as structured experience, with the physical world emerging as a perceptual interface across dissociative boundaries.
+Death is integrated as a natural altered state of consciousness representing boundary reconfiguration.
   context: >
-    Establishes what is fundamentally real within the Solarpunk Mandala: consciousness as primary, perception as interface, and matter as appearance.
+    Establishes what is fundamentally real within the Solarpunk Mandala: consciousness as primary, perception as interface, matter as appearance, and death as transformation rather than annihilation.
   key_objectives:
     - Define consciousness as ontologically fundamental.
     - Explain physical reality as a multimodal perceptual interface.
     - Account for individuality via dissociation within Mind-at-Large.
+    - Integrate death as the ultimate altered state of consciousness.
     - Ground ethics and regeneration in lived experience rather than abstraction.
   core_concepts:
     - Analytic Idealism